Mark-a-Hamilton/Cyber-Care/Docs/overview.md

 ---

 ## 📚 [Applying Cyber Care Beyond Cybersecurity](./usecases.md)
 While this repo demonstrates Cyber Care in a cybersecurity context, the model is domain-agnostic.
 Contributors are encouraged to adapt the framework to other systems:- Civic, Educational, Legal, Military, Political, Software, etc. using the cybersecurity example as a learning scaffold.
+Follow the link above to explore the different Use Case examples.

 Cyber Care is a living framework.
 Every module, document, and decision tree is designed to evolve—with clarity, traceability, and contributor care at its core.